Brave series: Background

 When this series was launched, while they were developing toys that made use of the know-how they had gained from Transformers, Takara apparently made requests to Sunrise saying, "There are robots that transform from vehicles, so we would like you to create a story based on that," and "It should be taken from a completely different angle to Transformers.", and as this was Sunrise's first project for children in a long time, the animation production side, led by Inoue, solidified the basic pattern of the series, which involves robots that transform from vehicles and that can combine with each other.

 The first work in the series, "Brave Exkaiser", was originally planned and produced with the theme of "eliminating complicated themes and settings" in order to be a "pure children's program".

 However, as the series progressed, the target age and the range of settings and styles of each work gradually expanded, up to the final installment of the series, "The King of Braves GaoGaiGar".
 It has also gained support from non-fans up to that point.
 In response to its popularity, the franchise was also developed in various media such as OVAs, games, and drama CDs in addition to the TV series.

-Both companies' partership is solid during the production of the series, however in 1994, during the first airing of The Brave Police J-Decker, Sunrise was acquired by Bandai through capital acquisition.
+Both companies' partnership is solid during the production of the series, however in 1994, during the first airing of The Brave Police J-Decker, Sunrise was acquired by Bandai through capital acquisition.
 As a result, Takara also distanced itself from Sunrise, and next year's project was temporarily cancelled.
 The influence is felt in the series as Takamatsu, who was the director of "J-Decker" at the time, later recalled that since the series was also aiming to return to the series' roots, he had approached the project with the intention that "this would be the end of the Brave Series."
 Eventually, as J-Decker was nearing the end, Takara again brought the next year's project (Goldran) to Sunrise, and the series continued after that year.
 However, as time passed and the planning for The King of Braves GaoGaiGar was launched, there was already an atmosphere within Sunrise that it might be difficult to continue the Brave series in collaboration with Takara.
 As a result, GaoGaiGar was produced with the intention of it being the last in the series, and unlike previous works, Sunrise was proactive in proposing ideas for things like robot designs and took a leading role in production.